prograhammer/vue-library-template/README.md

   //...
 ```

-#### Default Linter Plugin Set to Vue
+#### Add Vue Recommendations to the Default Linter Standard

-The default linter plugin & config has been updated in the Cli to be Vue's [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) and configuration [eslint-config-vue](https://github.com/vuejs/eslint-config-vue).

-Note: Vue has already added this as default to the next release of the webpack template: https://github.com/vuejs-templates/webpack/pull/652#issuecomment-300354318
+The [Vue Eslint Plugin](https://github.com/vuejs/eslint-plugin-vue) now comes with the recommended rules configuration included that you can add to whatever rules you are using (ie. Standard).
+Since this seems to be the most typical way to develop in Vue, I've added this plugin along with the Standard linter option (default).
+You can read more here:

 #### Stylus, Pug, Bulma

-In the Cli, you can choose to also include Stylus, Pug (formally Jade), and Bulma (A light CSS/SASS-only UI framework, helpful for building your demo/docs site).
+In the Cli, you can choose to also include Stylus, Pug (formally Jade), and Buefy (A light Vue UI components framework that uses the popular Bulma CSS/SASS-only UI framework) which is helpful for building your demo/docs site).

 #### docs.js